-Saoirse O'Reilly practices commercial litigation and arbitration with a focus on resolving complex high-value disputes for multinational corporations and high net worth individuals, often with a cross-border dimension.
-She has particular experience advising on contentious contractual disputes and disputes with a fraud or investigatory angle.
+Saoirse O'Reilly practices commercial litigation and arbitration with a focus on resolving complex high-value commercial disputes for multinational corporations and high net worth individuals, often with a international angle.
+She has particular experience advising on contentious contractual disputes involving contractual interpretation.

 In 2020, Saoirse spent time seconded to Boeing Defence UK working with the litigation team advising on a range of contractual disputes and general commercial matters.